karth1keyan/BookYourShow/README.md

 # BookYourShow
+This project "ONLINE MOVIE BOOKING SITE" was made with HTML, CSS, Javascript and Django

-- To download the files to your local machine, `clone repository` to your local machine
+- To run this project on your machine, `Clone repository` to your computer
-- This project is made with Django framework

-- To download the files to your local machine, create a virtual environment and install the necessary modules using `pip install -r requirements.txt`.
+- Download all the necessary modules using
+  `pip install -r requirements.txt`. in the terminal

 - Once the environment is set up, use the command "`python manage.py runserver`" to run the system.